OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 ## Why use it?

-- Preserve PDF pages for citing or retrieving directly from page (higher LLM citation accuracy).
+- Preserve PDF pages as separate files (higher LLM citation accuracy) or all in one file
+- Select PDF page ranges you want to upload (optional)
+- Talk to PDFs in AnythingLLM workspace chats and use cheap embedder models like Qwen3-embedding-8B to save costs on retrieval while keeping your   budget for the actual chat.
-- Convert PDFs into text records before embedding.
+- Convert PDFs into text files that can be directly and automatically embedded.
-- Parse PDF files in batches
-- Upload your pdf, and use the default settings by simply clicking "Confirm and start processing" at the bottom of the page, and let the app create a new workspace for you with the title of the pdf file itself.
+- - Upload your pdf, and use the default settings by simply clicking "Confirm and start processing" at the bottom of the page, and let the app create a new workspace for you with the title of the pdf file itself.
-- Parse & Upload PDFs in batches at the same time to AnythingLLM (new or existing workspace) without clicking through menus for each PDF
+- Parse & Upload PDFs in batches at the same time to AnythingLLM (new or existing workspace) without clicking through menus.
+- 3 Output modes (parsing only, parsing only with logs, parsing & directly embedding into a new workspace)
+- Parse PDF files in batches instead of one at a time.
+You can later select which files you want to upload and embed them manually
-- Choose a segmentation strategy that fits retrieval quality and speed (one file, multiple files)
+- Choose a segmentation strategy that fits retrieval quality and speed (one file per pdf, multiple smaller files per pdf, adheres to max token size limits)
-- Prepare and upload a single PDF, several selected PDFs, or a batch folder.
+- Prepare and upload a single PDF, several selected PDFs, or a folder.
-- Keep parsing and OCR locally when you do not want to upload anything.
+- Keep parsing and OCR local and then choose local embedding or cloud embedding via your selected provider
 - Automatically upload pdf files to AnythingLLM Desktop
-- Detect extraction, OCR, embedding, workspace, and retrieval failures
+- Detect and extract, perform quick OCR, embedding, workspace, and retrieval failures
 - Parse advanced PDFs using complex python scripts
+- Connected chain of events: Parsing, OCR, splitting, chunking, uploading, embedding all done after clicking the blue confirm button.
-- Easy localhost user interface - no terminal required
+- Easy web page user interface - no terminal interface required except during installation
-- Dark Theme and Light Theme (also follows System Theme if your windows dark mode only activates at night)
+- Use Dark Theme or Light Theme (also follows System Theme if your windows dark mode only activates at night)
 - Adheres to common embedder context size limits
 - Use the optional desktop refresh bridge to make AnythingLLM Desktop reflect completed document changes more reliably.